klzgrad/naiveproxy/README.md

 ## Build

-If you don't like to download binaries, you can build NaiveProxy.
+If you don't like to download binaries, you can build NaïveProxy.

 Prerequisites:
 * Ubuntu (apt-get install): git, python2, ninja-build (>= 1.7), pkg-config, libnss3-dev, ccache (optional)